Technical Information: What's in the Qt Automotive Suite?

 The tooling for Qt Automotive Suite is built around Qt’s integrated development environment Qt Creator.
 Qt Creator provides:

-- A cross-platform integrated development environment with graphical design tools and ability to deploy/run directly on the target.
+- A cross-platform integrated development environment with graphical design tools and the ability to deploy/run directly on the target.

 - Mixed C++/JS debugging, locally or on target.